amellalalex/weenyterm/docs/install/linux.md

     $ chmod +x {{ ubuntu20_AppImage_stable_asset }}
     ```

-    You may then execute the appimage directly to launch wezterm, with no
+    You may then execute the appimage directly to launch weenyterm, with no
     specific installation steps required:

     ```console